 The knowledge base is a collection of wiki pages that each discuss either a frequently asked question, or a subject concerning Zotero that is of relatively rare interest.
 The tangential (and often brief) nature of these articles make them a great place to get familiar with documenting Zotero.
 If a question keeps coming up in the forums, create an article for it and link to it in future forum threads.
 To add a wiki page to the knowledge base, include the “kb” tag at the bottom of the page:

-Once you have a wiki account, you need to be logged in to the wiki to be able to edit and create pages.
-You can log in from any wiki page by appending ”?do=login” to the page's URL (e.g. by visiting http://www.zotero.org/support/?do=login ).
+Once your wiki account has been approved, log in from any wiki page by appending ”?do=login” to the page's URL (e.g. by visiting http://www.zotero.org/support/?do=login ).

-Once you are logged in, you can edit a page by clicking the edit page button that appears at the bottom of a page or section.
-You can read up on the wiki syntax at http://www.zotero.org/support/wiki/syntax.
+Once you are logged in, you can edit a page by clicking the “Edit this page” link that appears in the sidebar.
+You can read up on the wiki syntax at https://www.zotero.org/support/wiki/syntax.

 To create a new page simply type in the URL where you want your page to reside.
 If no page exists at that location, you will be told “This topic does not exist yet”.
 Click the “Create this page” button to create the page.